tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/Activities/02-Stu_Preparing_Data/README.md

 To use unsupervised learning algorithms, all the features should be numeric and on similar scales.
 Perform the following data transformations:

-* The `Genre` column contains categorical data; anytime you have categorical variables, you should transform them to a numerical value.
+* The `Gender` column contains categorical data; anytime you have categorical variables, you should transform them to a numerical value.
 In this case, transforming `Male` to `1` and `Female` to `0` is a feasible solution.

 * The `Annual Income` column is on a different scale than the other columns.
 It is necessary to have a similar scale on all the variables to use unsupervised learning algorithms, so `Annual Income` should be rescaled.
 In this case, dividing by `1000` is the simplest approach.